inaamulhaqdev/Fun-Wattle/frontend/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Web Deployment

+You can access the deployed web version of the frontend application at the following URL: [https://funwattle-web.onrender.com/](https://funwattle-web.onrender.com/)

 ## Learn more